hailmig7/HackGT---Ane-Lexia/README.md

 **No additional restrictions** — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

----

-This license allows others to use your work as long as it's for non-commercial purposes, they provide appropriate attribution, and they do not create derivative works.
-It's important to note that this type of license can limit the potential for broader adoption and contribution to your project.

-Please consult with a legal expert to ensure that the license you choose aligns with your intentions and is legally sound.